samoht/mirmin/README.md

-***Warning: this repository is out-dated and won't work with recent versions of MirageOS and Irmin**
+# WARNING: this repository is out-dated and won't work with recent versions of MirageOS and Irmin

+---

 ## Examples of Mirage unikernels using Irmin